vertica/vertica-python/README.md

 ## Acknowledgements

-Many thanks go to the contributors to the Ruby Vertica gem (https://github.com/sprsquish/vertica), since they did all of the wrestling with Vertica's protocol and have kept the gem updated.
-They are:
+We would like to thank the contributors to the Ruby Vertica gem (https://github.com/sprsquish/vertica), as this project gave us inspiration and help in understanding Vertica's wire protocol.
+These contributors are:

  * [Matt Bauer](http://github.com/mattbauer)
  * [Jeff Smick](http://github.com/sprsquish)